 Salento, Colombia – Know Before You Go!

-This blog is the ultimate guide to visiting Salento, Colombia and includes information of why you should go, the best things to do, where to stay, getting in and out, safety info, and more!
+This blog is the ultimate guide to visiting Salento, Colombia and includes information on why you should go, the best things to do in Salento, where to stay, getting in and out, safety info, and more!

 However, this hasn’t always been the case.
 Only a few years ago Salento, Colombia wasn’t even a safe area for Colombians to visit.
 Guerrilla groups had control over this region of Colombia which prevented any sort of tourist activity in or around Salento.

-But now, Salento is one of Colombia’s fastest growing tourist destinations.
+But now, Salento is one of Colombia’s fastest-growing tourist destinations among both foreigners and locals.

 I loved Salento so much that I want to encourage others to visit there as well!
-So, here I have written a travel guide of everything you could possibly need to know when planning to visit Salento in Colombia.
+So, here I have written a travel guide of everything you could possibly need to know when planning to visit Salento in Colombia including the 7 BEST things to do in Salento.

 But first…A little bit About Salento, Colombia (and why you should go!)

 Salento.
 Colombia is truly a beautiful town, and that is mostly due to the fact that it has retained its historical charm.
-Many neighboring cities were destroyed and rebuilt as the main highway from the border of Ecuador through Cali on the way to Bogota was built.
-Salento remained off of the road, somewhat isolated, and therefore was untouched.
+Many neighboring cities were destroyed and rebuilt as the main highway from the border of Ecuador through Cali was built.
+Salento remained off that road, somewhat isolated, and therefore was untouched.

 What does that mean for tourists now?